 Don’t think you get a free pass on this if you’re someone that is often playing sports or engaging in physical activity.
 Higher activity doesn’t mean you necessarily have stronger feet and ankles naturally if anything it means you are more likely to have ‘faulty foot mechanics’

-Barefoot Walking and Running Benefits
+Barefoot Walking Benefits

 The practice of going barefoot more often has risen in popularity recently.
 Dubbed by some enthusiast as ‘earthing’ or ‘grounding’ the focus is to get our bodies reconnecting with the earth and environment around.
 It’s something we should all give a shot.